 PSAT scores are generally released beginning mid-December.
 Your scores are a good indicator of what you’ve learned so far, and pinpoint areas of improvement ahead of the ACT/SAT.

 D1 college coaches can start sending men’s ice hockey student-athletes emails, DM’s, texts and letters.
 Recruits can also make calls to and receive calls from D1 coaches and set up unofficial visits.
-However, keep in mind D1 coaches are advised to suspend all visits through April 15, 2021.

 Setting SMART goals and planning your year ahead will help you stay motivated throughout the recruiting process.
 Focus on what you want to accomplish—from developing athletically, maintaining your NCAA eligibility to implementing healthier habits, set goals to stay focused and committed.